anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar-agent SHALL send the voucher-response to the pledge by HTTP POST to the endpoint: "/.well-known/brski/pledge-voucher".

 The registrar-agent voucher-response Content-Type header is `application/voucher-jws+json` and contains the voucher as provided by the MASA.
-An example if given in {{MASA-vr}} for a MASA only signed voucher and in Figure {{MASA-REG-vr}} for multiple signatures.
+An example if given in {{MASA-vr}} for a MASA  signed voucher and in {{MASA-REG-vr}} for the voucher with the additional signature of the registrar.

-If a single signature is contained, the pledge receives the voucher and verifies it as described in section 5.6.1 in {{RFC8995}}.

 A nonceless voucher may be accepted as in {{RFC8995}} and may be allowed by a manufactures pledge implementation.
-It requires to perform the validation that the pledge is connected to an authorized registrar-agent by other means, as the registrar would be able to verify it using the agent-signed-data in the PER.

-If multiple signatures are contained in the voucher, the pledge SHALL perform the signature verification in the following order:
+To perform the validation of multiple signatures in the voucher, the pledge SHALL perform the signature verification in the following order:

   1. Validate MASA signature as described in section 5.6.1 in {{RFC8995}} successfully.
   2. Install contained trust anchor provisionally.